eslint/generator-eslint/README.md

 First and foremost, you must have [Node.js](https://nodejs.org/) and npm installed.
 If you don't have Node.js installed, please download and install the latest version.

+> **Requirements**
+>
+> - Node.js v14.17.x, v16.x and >=18.0.0

-You must also install Yeoman, if you don't have it installed already.
-To install Yeoman, you can run this command:
+You must also install Yeoman, if you don't have it installed already.To install Yeoman, you can run this command:

 ```sh
 npm i -g yo